A Generation Pure In Its Own Eyes

 A Wicked Slave Makes his Appearance

-"Who really is the faithful steward, the discreet one, whom his master will appoint over his body of attendants to keep giving them their measure of food supplies at the proper time?"
+Jesus anticipated this situation when he asked the question, "Who really is the faithful steward, the discreet one, whom his master will appoint over his body of attendants to keep giving them their measure of food supplies at the proper time?"
 If that slave would prove faithful in lovingly caring for his responsibility then he would also be rewarded by being appointed over all his master's belongings, at the time of the master's return.
 But if he were to "dominate," perhaps even beating those whom he was to feed and protect, then he would be punished with "the greatest severity," and rejected as unfaithful.
-(Matthew 24:45-51; Luke 12:42-46; 22:24-26) Since that slave is not one individual but made up of many members chosen and anointed by God, the possibility has always existed that, although many of that slave may prove faithful, others may prove to be wicked.
+(Matthew 24:45-51; Luke 12:42-46; 22:24-26) Since that slave is not one individual but made up of many members chosen and anointed by God, the reality of Jesus' illustration is that the possibility existed that some of the slaves would turn out to be wicked, while others would prove faithful.―Acts 20:29,30.

-However, there also arose a heated dispute among them over which one of them seemed to be greatest.
-But he said to them: "The kings of the nations lord it over them, and those having authority over them are called Benefactors.
-YOU, though, are not to be that way.
-But let him that is the greatest among YOU become as the youngest, and the one acting as chief as the one ministering.
+According to Jesus' constant reminders to his disciples, we are all brothers, none more equal than others.
+Yet, Jesus' disciples continuously argued over who was the greatest among them.
+Are we immune from this same desire to outshine our brothers?
+Note what Jesus said to them when they once again got into a heated discussion as to who was the greatest among them: "The kings of the nations lord it over them, and those having authority over them are called Benefactors.
+You, though, are not to be that way.
+But let him that is the greatest among you become as the youngest, and the one acting as chief as the one ministering.
 For which one is greater, the one reclining at the table or the one ministering?
 Is it not the one reclining at the table?
-But I am in YOUR midst as the one ministering." ―Luke 22:24-27.
+But I am in your midst as the one ministering.'"―Luke 22:24-27.

 faithful and sensible steward – NASB